 Step 3 – cook on Tawa

-This tastes best with just butter or ghee but You can use
+This tastes best with just butter or ghee, but you can use

 - finely chopped green chilies and cheese